What are Atomic Swaps and how do they work?

 Cross-chain interoperability is a rapidly growing area of interest in the cryptocurrency space.
 As more decentralized protocols adopt tools that support transactions across different blockchains, atomic swaps are becoming increasingly relevant.
 They play a crucial role in enhancing liquidity in Decentralized Finance (DeFi) by enabling assets to flow freely between ecosystems.

-By removing barriers, atomic swaps foster wider adoption of cryptocurrencies and DeFi, giving traders easy access to deep liquidity and applications while they retain full custody of their assets.
-While scalability remains a challenge, the development of Layer-2 protocols with atomic swap capabilities, like the Lightning Network, points toward a more efficient future.
-The evolution of these Layer-2 solutions will likely be key to enabling scalable cross-chain transactions on a broader scale.
+By removing barriers, atomic swaps foster wider adoption of cryptocurrencies and DeFi.
+They give traders access to deep liquidity and applications while allowing them to retain full custody of their assets.
+While scalability remains a challenge, the development of Layer-2 protocols like the Lightning Network points toward a more efficient future.
+The evolution of these solutions will likely be key to enabling scalable cross-chain transactions on a broader scale.

 Conclusion